prismhead26/MERN-Book-Finder/README.md

 ## Description:

-The main goal of this project is to create a portfolio using your new React skills, which will help set you apart from other developers whose portfolios don’t use the latest technologies.
+The main goal of this project is take a RESTful API, and refactor it to be a GraphQL API built with Apollo Server.
+The app was built using the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server and API.

-After completion of the project, I have a better understanding on building an application with user React, Vite, and third-party npm packages to improve the functionality, user experience, and render the DOM.
-I also learned how to use route handlers effectively with react-router, using hooks that allow access to the state and other React features.
-And lastly I learned some better ways to manipulate the V-DOM by using event delegation and passing props to components, afterwards building and rendering to the DOM.
-And I had a blast figuring out the dark mode feature as well as configuring the React set-up.
+After completion of the project, I have a better understanding on building a full stack MERN application with React Router, GraphQL, and the React library to improve the functionality, user experience, and create the VDOM to check and render the DOM.
+I also learned how to use reducers, mutations, and queries effectively to access and manipulate data.
+And lastly I learned how to use JSON Web Token, or JWT, to add authentication to the site.

 ## Table of Contents: